Four-Time PNET Survivor Shares Coping Tips

 I didn’t want to have another surgery because of the repercussions of the third one.
 I was almost paralyzed and diagnosed with epilepsy.
 Also, I had my hopes set on starting graduate school and taking classes on campus.
-Yet, my headaches got worse and I was nauseated often.
+Yet, my headaches got worse and I was often nauseated.

-I had my fourth brain surgery at NIH in September 2018 with Dr. Kareem Zaghloul.
+I had my fourth brain surgery at NIH in September 2018 with Kareem Zaghloul, M.D., Ph.D.
 After the surgery, I thought everything would be great.
 I thought I would go home within two or three days.
 Instead, I had two seizures in the ICU.
 I felt excruciating pain.
 I pleaded with God to just take me so the pain would end.

-My doctors didn’t want to rush me to surgery, which I’m thankful.
+My doctors didn’t want to rush me to surgery, which I’m thankful for.
 I was prescribed medications and my doctors waited and watched my symptoms.
-I was on 10 different medications, some were anti-epileptics, some were to help treat the hydrocephalus, while others were to help me deal with the effects of the surgery.
+I was on 10 different medications: some were anti-epileptics, some were to help treat the hydrocephalus, while others were to help me deal with the effects of the surgery.
 After weeks of watching, the swelling and pain went down, and surgery wasn’t needed anymore.

-A few months later, NCI’s neuro-oncology team told me and my family that my brain tumor was not ependymoma, but a high grade neuroepithelial tumor with MN1 alteration, meaning I had a new, very rare type of Primitive Neuro-Ectodermal Tumors (PNET).
-[Editor note: PNET stands for a group of tumors.
+A few months later, NCI’s neuro-oncology team told me and my family that my brain tumor was not an ependymoma, but a high-grade neuroepithelial tumor with MN1 alteration—meaning I had a new, very rare type of primitive neuro-ectodermal tumor (PNET).
+[Editor's note: PNET stands for a group of tumors.
 These tumors are currently being reclassified and given other specific names based on their molecular features.]

 Learning Positive Coping Strategies

 After learning about my new, very rare PNET diagnosis, I read a lot of educational information on the NCI website and in its journal articles.
-Only 129 people are diagnosed per year in the United States with PNET.
+Only 129 people are diagnosed with PNET per year in the United States.
 I joined NCI-CONNECT, a program within the Neuro-Oncology Branch at NCI focused on rare brain and spine tumors.

 One of the subjects we talked about during CARES that really affected me was depression.
 For months after surgery, I shut down mentally.
 Simple tasks like getting out of bed to brush my teeth or to take a shower were challenging.

 Talking with other patients helped me feel like I wasn’t alone.
-I also felt much more comfortable talking about my psychological and physical challenges with them rather than with my medical team or even my parents because I knew the other patients had experiences like mine.
+I felt much more comfortable talking about my psychological and physical challenges with them rather than with my medical team—or even my parents—because I knew the other patients had experiences like mine.
 We could relate to each other.
 We talked freely during CARES and it provided a comfortable and supportive environment.

 Being part of CARES has taught me a lot, especially about how to deal with anxiety.
 I have learned the different tools and methods one can use to feel better.
 Personally, I use music.
 Music, especially classical and worship music, always helps when I have a headache or an aura.
 I’ve learned that sometimes I count my fingers to cope, too.

 Beyond the pain, confusion, agony, bitterness, there is hope.
-There are various groups, such as CARES, where one can understand they aren’t alone.
+There are various groups, such as CARES, where you can understand you aren’t alone.
 Also, surround yourself with family and friends who will share words of wisdom and encouragement.